Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Although Wix is taking action to improve page speed for its customers, WordPress gives its users more control over the process.
 With WP plugins, the process is automated, making it easier to improve page load times.
 Wix doesn’t allow such backend access and maintains control of such features.

-Wix vs WordPress for User Experience
+Wix vs WordPress for user experience

 WordPress

-WordPress is a CMS (content management system) meaning its purpose is managing content, and it is designed to do so efficiently.
+WordPress is a CMS (content management system) meaning its purpose is managing content, and it’s designed to do so efficiently.
 Writing and producing content on WordPress is incredibly easy, making it simple for those with little technical knowledge to create useful, information-rich websites through regular content delivery.
 WordPress also makes it easy to improve usability by adding plugins such as Jetpack or utilizing cache and image optimization tools to help the site operate smoothly.

 Additionally, most WordPress themes are responsive (mobile-friendly).
 For content optimization, plugins such as Yoast SEO can help with keywords.
 Some WordPress SEO plugins help with performance and speed, as well as added features to help engage site visitors.